dailystory/docs/articles/changelog/2020/june.md

 * update refresh campaigns to only process 100 at a time
 * link popup help in designers
 * funnel filter by date
+* Remove dashboard report code that was slow

 ## June 2, 2020
 * wire up new inline help documentation